kubeshop/testkube/docs/docs/testkube-cloud/transition-from-oss.md

 ## Migrating the Testkube Resources

 Currently there is no automatic migration tool for existing Testkube OSS resources.
-But we have plan for it in incoming releases.
+This is planned for coming releases.